 Facebook Ad Formats For Mobile Devices

 Online marketing for mobile devices can require a few alterations to your strategy.
 Facebook’s ad format for smartphones and the size differences (when compared to regular computer monitors) can also present challenges.
-The main aim for any mobile ad needs to be to get the viewer to stop scrolling and take notice.
+The main aim of any mobile ad needs to be to get the viewer to stop scrolling and take notice.
 This puts a lot of emphasis on an enticing image and clear, coherent text.

 Facebook standardised image sizes a while back, which led to an expansion of the image by a slight margin.
 As a result, this cuts into the number of lines of copy that appears above the image.
 In essence, this means that you have lesser space before that little “see more” expand text button appears.
 The best thing to do is try and write in such a way that you can gain attention with those first one or two lines of ad copy.

 As mentioned earlier, it’s probably best to use the “all placements” function to get your ad across all relevant platforms.
-The main issue can be getting ads to look good in those formats and developing a style of marketing that fits for all of them.
+The main issue can be getting ads to look good in those formats and developing a style of marketing that fits all of them.
 Luckily, in Ads Manager, you can preview each of the ads that you’re putting out.
-For example, the all placements options allows you to look at previews of your ad on Instagram’s feed, Facebook’s mobile news feed, Instagram Stories, etc. If what you are previewing isn’t quite what you want it to be, you can change things around after looking at it.
+For example, the “all placements” option allows you to look at previews of your ad on Instagram’s feed, Facebook’s mobile news feed, Instagram Stories, etc. If what you are previewing isn’t quite what you want it to be, you can change things around after looking at it.
 This is especially useful as certain text elements will look different on different platforms and devices.

 Utilise the Shift Towards Product Discovery

-Increasingly, we’re seeing the marketisation of Facebook, as they implement links that have fewer clicks straight to a pay-portal and are further catering to businesses.
+Increasingly, we’re seeing the marketisation of Facebook, as they implement links that have fewer clicks straight to a pay portal and are further catering to businesses.
 Facebook is leaning into this further in 2020.
 In fact, 78 percent of American consumers have discovered retail products to buy via Facebook.
 The data suggests more than half of the people have used Facebook to actively look for products, making them a crucial product discovery platform.
 The majority of consumers and potential buyers are discovering new products on Facebook’s News Feed, Pages, and Groups.

 This is changing the dynamic of what users expect from Facebook.
-It’s a good thing for businesses that users don’t just spend time on the platform to get in touch with others, or engage in social activities only amongst their friends circles, as this creates a higher rate of potential consumers and means users will expect and be more open to ads and calls to action.
+It’s a good thing for businesses that users don’t just spend time on the platform to get in touch with others or engage in social activities only amongst their friend circles, as this creates a higher rate of potential consumers and means users will expect and be more open to ads and calls to action.
 Consumers are now using it to browse, research, and find inspiration.
 Make sure your ad campaign can lead them directly to a purchase with as few links in the chain as possible.

 As all of these trends show, Facebook is still evolving, with a lot of users with diverse interests and demographic make-ups.
 It’s also becoming friendlier to professionals and businesses, installing more features to make their jobs easier.
 Online marketing strategists have a lot of opportunities that they can capitalise on.